railsadminteam/rails_admin/docs/cancancan.md

 end
 ```

 How you define the user roles is completely up to you.
-See the [[CanCan Documentation|https://github.com/ryanb/cancan/wiki]] for more information.
+See the [[CanCanCan Documentation|https://github.com/CanCanCommunity/cancancan/wiki]] for more information.

 ### Use different Ability classes for front-end and admin